User Provisioning Tool

 Enable managers, application owners and other stake-holders to

-modify users and entitlements within their scope of authority.
+request changes to identities and entitlements within their scope

 - Access certification:

-Periodically invite managers and application owners to review
+Periodically invite managers and application or data owners to review

 users and security entitlements within their scope of